bernhardAxonIvy/doc/source/concepts/3rd-party-integration/restapi.rst

 However, there are many service interfaces that become easier to use if they are enriched with explanatory documents.
 You may like to expose and explain technical implementation details, such as strictly required parameters or possible response statuses.
-All of these docs, can be provided by adding optional OpenAPI annotations to your REST APIs.
+You can provide this information by adding optional OpenAPI annotations to your REST APIs.

-The highlighted lines in the following example show frequent use cases of optional OpenAPI docs annotations.
+The highlighted lines in the following example show frequent use cases of these optional OpenAPI docs annotations.

 .. container:: admonition note toggle